intellifactory/build/README.markdown

 # IntelliFactory.Build

-`IntelliFactory.Build` is currently a kitchen-sink assembly for build utilities we miss from `FAKE`.
+`IntelliFactory.Build` provides common utilities we need for building F# software.
 In particular, it provides F# API to:

 * Build VisualStudio VSTemplate packages

 * Build VisualStudio VSIX packages

+It works best with FAKE - the F# Make.

 ## Copying